-- Mission Monroe County Community College provides a variety of higher education opportunities to enrich the lives of the residents of Monroe County. - Vision Monroe County Community College aspires to be our community's first choice for higher learning.
+- Mission Monroe County Community College enriches and transforms lives by providing a opportunity and excellence in higher education. - Vision Monroe County Community College will be an innovative and progressive higher education institution and our community's first choice for quality post-secondary education.